 - Fixed Interest Rates

 Rural Development Loans stipulate that a home must meet certain criteria to qualify for the program.
 The property must be located in a rural property designated area.
-This does mean it is a farm property (To view eligible areas, visit the USDA Rural Development’s website at http://eligibility.sc.egov.usda.gov).
+To view eligible areas, visit the USDA Rural Development’s website.

 USDA Home Loan Restrictions

-USDA Home Loans have some restrictions.
-One restriction is Maximum Household Income Limit.
-The MHIL can vary by the County you purchase a home in.
-The Income limit for Clack County WA may be different than the income limit for Clackamas County OR.
+The USDA Home Loan Program has some restrictions.
+One restriction is Maximum Household Income Limit (MHIL).
+The MHIL can vary by the county in which the home is purchased.
+The income limit for Clark County, Washington may be different than the income limit for Clackamas County, Oregon.
 The income limits change annually.
-The Maximum Household Income Limits are based upon everyone in the home who is a wage earner, even if their income is not going to be used to qualify for the USDA Loan.
+The MHIL are based upon everyone in the home who is a wage earner, even if their income is not going to be used to qualify for the USDA Home Loan.
 For instance, a domestic partner who has a job, an adult child who has a job, or an elderly relative receiving social security benefits living in the home, would be considered when determining the maximum household income – even if that person was not planning on being on the mortgage loan.
-There are deductions however, that USDA Underwriters allow, and often, those calculations may pull a family under the Maximum Household Income Limit.
+However, there are deductions that the USDA Underwriters allow, and often those calculations may pull a family under the MHIL.

-The appraisal of the property determines the maximum loan amount.
-This is a stipulation of the USDA Loan-Rural Development program.
-The borrower may borrow up to 100% of the appraised value for purchase transactions, and 100% for refinance transactions if the guarantee fee is included in the loan amount.
+A stipulation of the USDA Loan Program is the appraisal of the property will determine the maximum loan amount.
+The borrower may borrow up to 100% of the appraised value for purchase transactions and 100% for refinance transactions, if the guarantee fee is included in the loan amount.

-Like any government backed loan there are specific guidelines to obtain a USDA loan.
+Like any government backed loan, there are specific guidelines to obtain a USDA Home Loan.
 It could be a great opportunity for you.
 Your mortgage banker can help you through the entire process.
-Talk to one of our Senior Mortgage Bankers today to learn more about the process.
+Talk to one of our mortgage bankers today to learn more about the process.